As yuan falls, China's rich seek safe havens offshore

 "Many clients had question marks about China's economy," Tan said.
 "I advised them at that time to increase their overseas exposure."

-He helps them move money through official offshore investment channels such as the qualified domestic institutional investor program and cross-border investment products.
+He helps them move money through official offshore investment channels such as the qualified domestic institutional investor programme and cross-border investment products.

 Capital controls restrict Chinese residents from taking more than $50,000 out of the country each year.